Q. What is the LearningElite program?

 Q. What is the LearningElite scorecard?

-A. Each applicant will receive a scorecard by March 18, 2013, indicating how they placed compared to the other applicants overall and on each of the five LearningElite dimensions: learning strategy, leadership commitment, learning execution, learning impact (internal) and business results (external).
+A. Each applicant will receive a scorecard after final rankings are announced on Monday, March 31, 2014, indicating how they placed compared to the other applicants overall and on each of the five LearningElite dimensions: learning strategy, leadership commitment, learning execution, learning impact (internal) and business results (external).
+The scorecards also include judges’ comments on the application, including noting elite practices, areas for improvement and overall comments.
 The scorecards will be mailed to the contact person who completed the online application.
 The scorecard for those that apply multiple years will include trending data.

 Q. Is the resulting feedback you receive really worth the investment?